by Ihlwha Choi

 I wished she would meet a good man not wanting a dowry,

-And become a nice mom of children like her elder sister,
+And become a nice mother, like her elder sister,

 All together with her brothers and sisters and strong and diligent mother,

 Dissolving the tragic memory of her father’s suicide.

 Nandini smiled though I told her to close her mouth, though I didn’t let her say cheese to make her smile.

 When did she learn to smile in front of a camera?

 There lived a flower-like little girl selling chai near the old house of Poet R. Tagore.